Veering branched surfaces, surgeries, and geodesic flows: Surgeries on veering branched surfaces

 \begin{lemma} Let $\iota: M \to M$ be an involution with fixed point set being a link in $M$, such that $M \to M/\langle \iota \rangle$ is a branched double cover.
 If $B$ is an (almost) veering branched surface on $M$ which is preserved by $\iota$, and for which the fixed point set of $\iota$ does not intersect $B$, then $B/\langle \iota \rangle$ is an (almost) veering branched surface in $M/\langle \iota \rangle$.

-Furthermore, if $A$ is a connecting annulus between a pair of parallel horizontal surgery curves, and if $\iota$ preserves $A$ and its fixed point set intersects $A$, then $A/\langle \iota \rangle$ is a disc whose boundary curve is a horizontal surgery curve on $B/\langle \iota \rangle$.
-In this case, we call $A$ an \textit{equivariant connecting annulus}. \end{lemma}
+Furthermore, if $A$ is a connecting annulus between a pair of parallel horizontal surgery curves, and if $\iota$ preserves $A$ and its fixed point set intersects $A$, then $A/\langle \iota \rangle$ is a disc whose boundary curve is a horizontal surgery curve on $B/\langle \iota \rangle$. \end{lemma}

-\begin{proof} First we claim that we can assume $\iota$ preserves the orientations on the components of the branch locus of $B$, This follows from the fact that for a component of the branch locus which has triple points on it, the choice of orientation is uniquely determined by (iii) of \Cref{defn:vbs} (or \Cref{defn:avbs}), and for components that do not meet triple points, they cannot be mapped to themselves in an orientation reversing way under $\iota$ by our hypothesis, so we can flip the orientation on some of these components to make them $\iota$-invariant.
-Once this is arranged, (iii) of \Cref{defn:vbs} (or \Cref{defn:avbs}) clearly holds for $B/\langle \iota \rangle$ with the induced orientation on its branch locus.
+\begin{proof} Note that our hypothesis includes the assumption that $\iota$ preserves the orientations on the components of $\brloc(B)$.
+Thus (iii) of \Cref{defn:vbs} (or \Cref{defn:avbs}) is clear for $B/\langle \iota \rangle$ with the induced orientation on its branch locus. (i) is also clear from the observation that sectors of $B$ double cover sectors of $B/\langle \iota \rangle$.

-Meanwhile, (i) of \Cref{defn:vbs} (or \Cref{defn:avbs}) follows immediately from the observation that sectors of $B$ double cover sectors of $B/\langle \iota \rangle$.
-For (ii), the complementary regions of $B$ double cover or double branched cover those of $B/\langle \iota \rangle$, where the branch locus does not intersect the boundary.
-But by standard 3-manifold topology and the Smith conjecture (proved in this setting by Waldhausen (\cite{Wal69})), a cusped solid torus or cusped torus shell can only double cover or double branched cover another cusped solid torus or cusped torus shell respectively if the branch locus lies away from the boundary, so $B/\langle \iota \rangle$ satisfies (ii) as well.
+For (ii), the complementary regions of $B$ double cover or double branched cover those of $B/\langle \iota \rangle$, where the branch locus of the cover does not intersect the boundary of the complementary regions.
+But by standard 3-manifold topology and the Smith conjecture (proved in this setting by Waldhausen (\cite{Wal69})), a cusped solid torus or cusped torus shell can only double cover or double branched cover another cusped solid torus or cusped torus shell respectively, if the branch locus of the cover lies away from the boundary, so $B/\langle \iota \rangle$ satisfies (ii) as well.

-For the second part of the lemma, one might worry that after flipping the orientations on some of the component of the branch locus in the first paragraph, $A$ may fail to be a connecting annulus.
-But the original orientations on the components of the branch locus which meet $A$ must already be preserved under $\iota$ by our hypothesis, so there is no need to modify those components when we go through the first paragraph.
-Once this is realized, the statement is straightforward. \end{proof}